AChiPPP Standards

 All people about whom data is held are entitled to be supplied with a copy of that data when they apply to you for it.
 However some medical data must not be disclosed if it could cause harm to the individual.
 If you are not sure about releasing such data please take advice from the Data Protection Agency.

 Under the Data Protection Act 1998 you are required to provide the Information Commissioner with details about the processing of personal data.
 This notification is a statutory requirement and failure to notify is a criminal offence.
-Penalties carry up to £5000 plus legal costs.
-Please contact the Information Commissioners Office for further information or consult the website www.ico.gov.uk.
+Please contact the Information Commissioners Office for further information or consult the website www.ico.org.uk.